Maintain Valid Documents

 Getting a Copy of your I-94 Record

 You must keep your passport valid at there must be at least 6 months of validity remaining at all times.
+Your passport does not need to valid for the entire duration of your academic program.
+Rather, at at any point in your studies, your passport should have at least six months of validity remaining on it.
+If your passport is going to expire before your program ends, you will need to apply for a new passport during your program.
 Be sure to plan ahead to renew your passport.
 Many students can renew their passports inside of the U.S. with their home country's consulate or embassy.
 Contact your embassy for more information.

 Getting a New Passport, Valid Visa in Old Passport